 Traditional approaches to marketing, business development, and sales too often create an adversarial relationship between buyer and seller: one does to and the other is done to.
 The trust-based view of these critical business functions centers on creating relationships and being of help.
 As Sonja and Sharon say in Valuable Content Marketing, “If you want success from your marketing, stop ‘selling’ and start helping instead.”
 Here, here.
-Read on to discover four ways to up the ante on your efforts and results.
+Read on to discover four ways to up the ante on your marketing efforts and results.

 First, an attitude adjustment